mbuotidem/mbuotidem.github.io/content/blog/ai-apps-in-slack/index.md

 If you've made it this far, you should now have a fully functional Slack AI app.
 Here's what using our app looks like.
 <video width="640" height="360" controls poster="slackaiapps.png">
   <source src="slackaiapp.mp4" type="video/mp4">
   Your browser does not support the video tag.
+[Download the video](slackaiapp.mp4).
 </video>

 If you are familiar with building gen ai chat applications, you might wonder if we could take advantage of either [Lambda response streaming](https://docs.aws.amazon.com/lambda/latest/dg/configuration-response-streaming.html?icmpid=docs_lambda_rss) or the Converse API's [ConverseStream](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_runtime_ConverseStream.html) method to get responses quicker.